btrotta/advent-of-code-2023/Readme.md

 For part a, check all the possible times.
 For part b, this is slow.
 A more efficient solution is to note that the distance travelled is a quadratic function of the charging time, and use the quadratic formula to find the range where distance travelled is greater than the record.

+## Day 7
+For both parts, we need functions to return the strength of a given hand, and the rank of a single card.
+Once we have these, we just sort using these keys.
+To calculate the strength of a hand, use `collections.Counter` to count the multiple occurences of cards.
+For part b, modify the counter to allocate multiples of "J" to the next-most-common card.